Darlington02/CairoLearnXinYminutes/Readme.md

     // E. ARRAYS
-    // Arrays can be defined as a pointer(felt*) to the first element of the array.
+    // Arrays can be defined as a pointer(felt*) to the first element of the
+    //array.
     // As an array is populated, its elements take up contigous memory cells.
-    // The `alloc` keyword can be used to dynamically allocate a new memory segment, which can be used to store an array
+    // The `alloc` keyword can be used to dynamically allocate a new memory
+    // segment, which can be used to store an array

         let (myArray: felt*) = alloc ();
         assert myArray[0] = 1;